 We've created an environment for intellectual pursuit while encouraging community service and engagement.
 At Touro Nevada, you will join one community.
 One family.
 All under one roof.

-You are invited to visit campus, watch demonstrations, meet faculty and current students, as well as learn about financial aid and the admissions process during our upcoming Spring Open House on September 24, 2019.
+You are invited to visit campus, watch demonstrations, meet faculty and current students, as well as learn about financial aid and the admissions process during our upcoming Fall Open House on September 24, 2019.
 Please RSVP so we can plan to welcome you.